What is the date for the Pi Day Dash in 2020?

 Can I bring my...?

 Yes, although the Pi Day Dash does not encourage headphone use during its races.
 For safety reasons, it may be necessary for a course official to ask you to remove your headset/earphones during the race.
 You are required to comply or face disqualification and removal from the course.

 Can I bring my dog?

 Not on the course.
 Our insurance doesn't allow it this year.
 Leashed dogs are allowed in Hangar 30 before and after the Dash.

 Can I bring my baby in a stroller/jogger?

 Yes.
-Strollers and baby joggers are allowed on the course, but we ask that you self-seed near the back of the start line.
+Strollers and baby joggers are allowed on the course, but we ask that you start near the back of the line.

 Can I bring my bike/skates/skateboard?

 Sign up online on the volunteer page!
 Or email Holly with any questions:

 Where can I put clothing for after the race?